mmccoy-01/mmccoy-01.github.io/_posts/2023-10-26-a-grave-threat-to-mental-health.md

 paginate: true
 ---

+<iframe src="https://archive.org/embed/a-grave-threat-to-mental-health_202410" width="640" height="200" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

-This is the full text from chapter 3 of a book that I'm working on.
+This is the full text from chapter 3 of my book.

 The following chapter integrates central ideas from various thinkers.
 I am not reinventing, but instead synthesizing their ideas.
 I want to carefully simplify and demystify the process that threatens our collective mental health.
 Our mental health declines once our psychological needs (competence, autonomy, and relatedness) are disrupted.
 However, once these needs are met, then we become self-determined (Deci & Ryan, 1985).